Blynk-Technologies/Blynk-NCP-Example-Arduino/README.md

   - Advanced network connection troubleshooting
 - Secure **Blynk.Cloud** connection that provides simple API for:
   - Data transfer with Virtual Pins, reporting Events, and accessing Metadata
-  - `Time`, `Timezone` and `Location`, with an ability to track local time when the device is offline, including DST transitions
+  - `Time`, `Timezone` and `Location` with an ability to track local time when the device is offline, including DST transitions
 - **Blynk.Air** - automatic Over The Air firmware updates using Web Dashboard
   - Both NCP and the Primary MCU firmware updates
-  - Direct firmware upgrade using iOS/Android App, before device activation
+  - Direct firmware upgrade using iOS/Android App before device activation

 </details>

 <details><summary><b>Extra Features</b></summary>

-Additional services that can be provided by the Blynk.NCP:
+Additional services provided by the Blynk.NCP:

 - `⏳ soon` Persistent automation scenarios - work even if the device is offline
 - `⏳ soon` Non-volatile storage for the [Preferences](https://github.com/vshymanskyy/Preferences) library